1986 Indianapolis 500: Race schedule

-Practice and qualifying

-Practice – week 1
+Practice - Week 1

 Practice started on Opening Day, Saturday, May 3.
 Chip Ganassi earned the honor of first car on the track.
 Michael and Mario Andretti led the speed chart for the day, both over 210 mi/h.
 On the second day of practice, the Andrettis continued their dominance, again posting the top two speeds.

 On Tuesday, May 6, three single cars crashes marked the first incidents of the month.
 Danny Ongais, Herm Johnson, and Johnny Parsons all suffered single-car crashes in turn one, with Johnson's the most serious.
 Around 3:30 p.m., a piece of bodywork flew off Johnson's car in turn 1, which caused him to break into a hard spin.
 His car hit nearly head on into the retaining wall, and he suffered serious fractures to his feet and back.

 Penske teammates Rick Mears and Danny Sullivan nudged the speeds up over 214 mi/h by Wednesday, May 7, then the day ended early due to a rain shower.
 On Thursday, May 8, Emerson Fittipaldi joined them as the third driver over 214 mi/h.

 By Friday, May 9, the last practice session before pole day, seven drivers were over 214 mi/h, with Mears still the fastest of the month at 214.694 mi/h.
 The only incident of the day was a suspension failure and spin by Johnny Rutherford, but no wall contact resulted.

+Time Trials - First weekend

-Pole Day time trials
+Pole Day - Saturday May 10

 During the morning practice on Saturday, May 10, Rick Mears set an all-time unofficial track record, at 217.548 mi/h.
 Later in the session, Michael Andretti and Bobby Rahal both broke the 216 mi/h barrier.
 No incidents were reported.